How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

 Remember this, the smartest, not hardest working athlete most often times wins

 How to run a half marathon faster involves training at faster speeds.
 The idea is to run for longer durations so that you burn fat at faster paces.

 Training faster longer will help you to never experience the wall in a half marathon race.

 You have trained for longer periods of time at higher intensities and have taught yourself to burn fat and conserve carbohydrates.

-You will experience faster workouts and races because your not burning carbohydrates as drastically as you were in the past.
+We will experience faster workouts and races because we're not burning carbohydrates as drastically as you were in the past.

 You now burn fat relative to the speeds you are seeking to race at.
 Make sure to subscribe to the RunDreamAchieve YouTube Channel.